woblerr/gpbackman/README.md

 Flags:
   -h, --help                       help for gpbackman
-      --history-db string          full path to the gpbackup_history.db file --history-file stringArray   full path to the gpbackup_history.yaml file, could be specified multiple times --log-file string            full path to log file directory, if not specified, the log file will be created in the $HOME/gpAdminLogs directory
+      --history-db string          full path to the gpbackup_history.db file --log-file string            full path to log file directory, if not specified, the log file will be created in the $HOME/gpAdminLogs directory
       --log-level-console string   level for console logging (error, info, debug, verbose) (default "info") --log-level-file string      level for file logging (error, info, debug, verbose) (default "info")